 Stock Exchange and El Al, both sites were taken offline overnight on Monday.

-was back online by Monday morning, but the El Al website remained unavailable
+online by Monday morning, but the El Al website remained unavailable

 into the morning.RELATED:Hackers post 1000s of Israeli credit card numbers 'Saudi hacker disseminates third harmful file'

 The prominent hacker 0xOmar, who has been at the

 forefront of an Internet assault on Israel, and who released tens of thousands

 of Israeli credit card numbers last month, sent an email to The Jerusalem Post

 before the attack.

 He said he had been joined by a hacking team called

 "Nightmare."
 The new group "promised to take down" the two websites by morning,